Danbooru

 • Uploader: user 449675 »

-• Date: about 6 years ago
+• Date: over 6 years ago

 • Size: 496 KB .png (500x1280) »